BIOP/ArgoLight_analysis_tool/README.md

 ## Analysis results

-- If the data are coming from OMERO, 8 tags are linked to the raw image on OMERO, even if results are saved locally : `raw`, `argolight`, `slideName`, `objective`, `immersion`, `microscope`, `pattern` and `FoV`.
+- If the data are coming from OMERO, 9 to 11 tags are linked to the raw image on OMERO, even if results are saved locally : `raw`, `argolight`, `slideName`, `objective`, `immersion`, `microscope`, `pattern`, `FoV` and `individual_metrics`.
 - If the data are coming from local computer, the image title (including the serie) is added to the summary file of processed images.
-- Processing parameters are saved in the form of key-value pairs.
+- Processing parameters, as well as ArgoSlide specifications, are saved in the form of key-value pairs.
 - Computed metrics are saved as OMERO.table attach to the image and, if specified, in the form of heat maps.

 <p align="center">